alex-but/lexify.md/README.md

 # Lexify.md

+_Let's agree on terminology_

-Lexify.md is a Python tool for managing project vocabulary directly within your codebase.
-It helps developers maintain consistency and clarity by easily adding, removing, updating, and linking glossary terms to their project documentation.
+Lexify.md is a tool for managing project vocabulary directly within your codebase: GLOSSARY.md in the root of your project.

+It helps developers maintain consistency and clarity by easily adding, removing, updating, and linking glossary terms to their project and make it part of the code.

 ## Features